This article was written on Wednesday, July 16, 2014

 Just got hold of this old amplifier at an action for some few coins.
 At least something not counterfeit or generic for a small price.
-The intentions were to get it fixed and sell it at a much greater price to a pastor or some student who likes really loud music.
+The intentions were to get it fixed and sell it.
+I didn’t sell it!
+I still have the amplifier 5 years later.

 The first thing I did was not to power it because this pioneer SA-930 amp was an American model which used 120 Volts instead of the unsteady 240 Volts currently supplied at a very high cost by Kenya Power and Lighting Company.
 Also there was no way I would fit that American style plug into my British Standard socket outlet.

 After opening this baby up I was shocked to find out a number of things.
 First that I was the first person to actually open this bad boy up ( that’s a talent right there) and secondly that I assumed that the fuse had blown this I did in just the first 30 sec of lifting the lid (like I told you before talent).

 My theory so far, some guy came with this amp to Kenya from the US and what I could tell so far is that he and the previous owner really knew how to take care of their stuff because this bad boy didn’t have a single dent.
 Secondly that the previous owner tried to power it up on a Kenyan 240V supply and just blew the fuse and that he defaulted on a loan and that’s how I came to own the amp via auction.

 I also noticed that the Transformer in use was a centre tap transformer, not only in the secondary side but also on the primary side too.
 So if the transformer uses 120 Volts from the centre tap position, then it should function well with 240 Volts across the end terminals, right?
 I tried to connect the Transformer to 240 volts directly to the two end primary terminals, it worked but the transformer vibrations were too much, not to mention the overheating power cables.
 I have never experienced overheating cables from a low voltage supply load before.